Learn - Accounts

 Deleting an account

-Transfer items and account deletion
+Transfer flows and account deletion

 Who can do what

-- Viewers see the dialog open as View Account: every field is read-only, no Save, no Delete.
+- Viewers open the account as View Account: every field is read-only, with no Save and no Delete.
+The toolbar’s Add, Edit, and Delete buttons stay visible but greyed out.

 Quick reference